joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2024/11/04/us/trump-crime-fact-check.html

 **Edu has been a charismatic connector at Arsenal and will be a tough act to follow**\
-`The sporting director has a personality that has brought many parts of the club together and Arsenal will have a tough job replacing him`\
+`The sporting director has a personality that brought many parts of the club together and Arsenal will have a tough job replacing him`\
 https://nytimes.com/athletic/5897917/2024/11/04/edu-arsenal-nottingham-forest/

 **How ‘Blitz’ Recreates War-Torn London**\